Tuesday, Dec 08, 2020

 “Thanks to the Unistellar App and revolutionary eVscope, amateur astronomers and the science-curious can, for the first time, not only enjoy the wonders of deep-sky observations, but also participate in important and impactful science,” said Bill Diamond, CEO of the SETI Institute.
 “The ability to essentially network observations from individuals all over the world and contribute important knowledge and insights on NEOs for planetary defense is unparalleled in amateur astronomy.
 We are thrilled to be part of this transformative and important campaign” said Diamond.

-Click the image to see the asteroid's rotation.
-Animated gif credit: Josef Hanuš, Charles University
+Asteroid's rotation.
+Animated gif credit: Josef Hanuš, Charles University.

 Because Every Potential Threat to Life On Earth Needs a Good Name